norman-tom/pyromb/README.md

 # GIS Runoff Model Builder (GISROM)
 Author: Tom Norman

-The GISROM library builds both RORB[1] and WBNM[2] model input files from ESRI shapefiles typically generated through a GIS package.
+The GISROM (GR) library builds both RORB[1] and WBNM[2] model input files from ESRI shapefiles typically generated through a GIS package.
 This library's primary reason for existing is for use within the QGIS plugins Runoff Model: RORB and Runoff Model: WBNM[3]

 1. https://www.harc.com.au/software/rorb/
 2. https://wbnm.com.au/

+## Installing

+    $ pip install gisrom

+If installing for the QGIS Runoff Model plugin, install the library through QGIS python consol to ensure it is installed in your QGIS python path.

 ## Setting Up A Catchment
 GR uses four shapefiles to provide the necessary information to build the RORB and WBNM vector.
 These include: